Isaac Mayer Wise: Personal life

 Wise was married twice.
 His first wife was Therese Bloch, sister of Edward H. Bloch, the founder of Bloch Publishing Company.
-They had 10 children eight of whom were living at the time of his death: Emily Wise May; Leo Wise; Dr. Julius Wise; Ida Wise Bernheim; Isidor Wise; Helen Wise Molony; Iphigene Miriam Wise Ochs, married to Adolph Ochs; and Harry Wise.
+They had 10 children eight of whom were living at the time of his death: Emily Wise May; Leo Wise; Julius Wise; Ida Wise Bernheim; Isidor Wise; Helen Wise Molony; Iphigene Miriam Wise Ochs, married to Adolph Ochs; and Harry Wise.
 She died in 1874.
 In 1876, he married Selma Bondi; they had four children: Elsie Corrine Wise; Rabbi Jonah Bondi Wise; Regina Wise May; and Isaac M. Wise.

 Wise had no close relation to Rabbi Stephen Samuel Wise.

-His works

-Wise was the author of the following works: